Pishchalauski Castle: Independent Belarus

 Pishchalauski Castle is a registered state architectural monument.
 As of 2013, it was in urgent need of major repairs, with part of one of its four towers having collapsed in April 2008.
 As of 2013, there were speculations that "Volodarka" might be transformed into a museum.

-Opponents of Lukashenko regime
+Opponents of the Lukashenko government

+People arrested during and after the 1996 Belarusian referendum and the Minsk Spring and detained in Pishchalauski Castle include: